About the redevelopment project

 • respects Ontario’s historical and natural features

-• showcases Ontario’s diversity and multiculturalism
+• showcases Ontario's cultural vibrancy

 • the Cinesphere